-How to Provide Retailtainment that Drive Traffic and Sales
+How to Provide Retailtainment that Drives Traffic and Sales

 These case studies all stress the importance of providing an in-store experience.
-These are five consistent elements each use to ensure a remarkable customer shopping experience:
+By exceeding expectations you drive emotional reactions.
+There are five consistent elements each use in their stores to ensure a remarkable customer shopping experience:

 - Interactiveness: All of these retailers ensure that the senses are connected – memories of what we feel, hear, see, smell, and touch, may last a lifetime.

 - Originality: These ideas were all authentic and natural, making the customer feel as if they entered a different world.